 Pastoral Ministries Minor for Leadership and Ethics majors in the Traditional Structure.
-(Fulfills ordination education requirements for Elder in the Church of the Nazarene.)
+(Additional courses fulfill the ordination education requirements for Elder in the Church of the Nazarene.)

 CEM-2113 Found. for Christian Educational Ministries 3

 OTR-4013 Developing a Missional Church 3

 PAS-2013 Practice of Christian Ministry 3